ForgeRock/ping-android-sdk/foundation/storage/README.md

 ### Creating a Custom Storage

 You can create a custom repository by implementing the `Repository` interface.
-This could be useful for creating file-based storage, cloud storage, etc. Here is an example of creating a custom memory storage:
+This could be useful for creating file-based storage, cloud storage, etc...
+Here is an example of creating a custom memory storage:

 ```kotlin
 class MemoryRepository<T : @Serializable Any> : Repository<T> {